Database: tables in the filesystem

 Partitioned table

-The records of a partitioned table are divided in its root directory between multiple partition directories.
+The records of a partitioned table are distributed across multiple partition directories within its root directory.
 The table is partitioned by the values of a single column.
 Each partition contains records that have the same value in the partitioning column.
 With time series data, this is most commonly a date or time.

 db/